 Pumps: Pumps would remove water from downtown Sea Bright.
 Water would likely be pumped into the Shrewsbury River.
 They would be complimentary to other project features.

-Ringwalls: Ringwalls are intended to reduce the frequency of flooding to one or a group of structures on a small-scale basis.
-They can be temporary (deployable) or permanent.
+Temporary Flood Barriers: Temporary flood barriers are intended to reduce the frequency of flooding to one or a group of structures on a small-scale basis.
+They are deployed prior to a storm.